pmwaddell/xyz-manipulation/README.md

-# xyz_translation
+# xyz_manipulation
-A script which translates sets of coordinates in .xyz files.
+A script which allows the user to translate, rotate or reflect sets of coordinates in .xyz files.